AnadreaE/BrownShrimpCC/ReadMe.md

 Structure:
 Folder R: contains files where all the functions that we need to run the simulations are defined.
-Folder scriptsThesis: contains the files with the steps followed to get to the functions (refer to chapter `Model development` from the Thesis).
+Folder scriptsThesis: contains the files with the steps followed to get to the functions (refer to chapter `Model development` from the Thesis work related to this project).
 Folder Simulations: contains the files where we apply the functions and run simulations of different scenarios to address the research question.

 As an inspiration, I recommend to take a look to the file `Sims.R` under the folder `Simulations`, where some simulations of different scenarios are carried out.
 All simulations and plots included in the thesis are found there.